leomccormack/sparta-site/content/docs/plugins/compass-suite.md

 <img src="parametric_ambisonic_models.png" alt="" style="max-width: 95%"></br>

 In COMPASS, the ambient component is also spatial and can have directionality, contrary to previous models that force it to be isotropic.
-The VST plugins apply this framework to different spatial audio production tasks.
+The VST/LV2 plugins apply this framework to different spatial audio production tasks.
 Note that the plugins are still a work in progress and we expect to keep improving them in the future, however, we believe that they can already prove useful to users and creators.

 ### Decoder
 <img src="Decoder_GUI.png" alt="" style="max-width: 85%"></br>